 You probably won’t find Service Course products at your local bike shop, but wash kits can be purchased directly from the Service Course.
 They make a perfect gift for the cyclist in your life, and as an added bonus, the kits work particularly well for cleaning your car’s wheels and grill.

-Disclosure: BikeHubStore.com provided review samples for this article, but offered no other form of compensation for this review.
+Disclosure: The Service Course provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.